jsoma/tabletop/README.md

 Yes, that easy.

+## new Google Sheets

+Google is letting you test a new version of Sheets, but with the warning **Warning: some features aren’t ready yet.**.
+And hiding right there in the list is **API support**, so don't you dare go upgrade, because there's no updated API for Tabletop to support.

 ## Okay, wait, we've got a big problem.
 But a solution, too.

 **Google broke Tabletop**.
 Kind of.